Hitachi Altaire Specifications

 Our lead technologists are certified by the American Registry of Radiologic Technologists (ARRT) and MR certified.
 In addition, all staff members have been certified in CPR and trained on AED.
 Read More

 Midwest Open MRI was the first free-standing MRI facility in Madison to be accredited by the American College of Radiology (ACR).
+We are currently accredited by the IAC.
 This means that since January 2001, our facility has met and continues to meet the highest standards required of this national accrediting organization.

 Our facility provides both the technical and the professional services.
 Read More